 YouTube TV is a live and on-demand streaming service with over 80 channels available.
-While YouTube TV isn’t actually a 4K streaming service, it does have 4K streaming abilities, so you can watch some content in ultra high definition (UHD).
+While YouTube TV isn’t actually a 4K streaming service, it does have 4K streaming abilities with the new 4K Plus add on for $19.99 a month.
 We’ve summarized everything you need to know about YouTube TV in 4K, including which content is available and the devices you can watch it on.

 What does 4K mean and why would I need it?

 The highest possible viewing quality you can get is 4K.
 It uses the largest number of pixels available, which means there are more pixels to fit the frame.
 What you see is a much sharper, more detailed, and brighter picture quality.

 To put it into perspective, full high definition (HD) uses 1080p at 1,920 x 1,080 pixels, while 4K offers 2160p, using 3,840 x 2,160 pixels.
 Most modern devices like smart TVs and game consoles support 4K viewing if you have the content available, of course.

 Only select streaming services offer 4K, and most only offer certain titles in UHD.
 It’s specifically designed for bigger screens, so if you like streaming movies direct to your smart TV, then you can make the most of 4K.

 As there are more pixels to fit the frame, 4K viewing means images don’t need to be lengthened to fit the size of your 55-inch smart TV, so they’re much clearer and more defined.
 By comparison, if you stream something in standard definition (SD) to your large screen, it’ll probably appear fuzzy, and images might even look stretched.

 Which YouTube packages support 4K resolution for streaming?